Autonomiccs/autonomiccs-platform/README.md

 ## Solution

 In summary, our agents can move workloads around, letting idle servers to power off; those agents also can balance the load in the whole environment and manage the service level agreements between providers and clients.
 The plugin as designed to be flexible and strive to achieve different goals.
-TOmanage cloud computing environments
+To manage cloud computing environments

 We had already developed a set of algorithms that strive to achieve some specific goals; e.g. (i) reduce the energy consumption by migrating VMs workloads and powering off idle hosts; (ii) distribute VMs among hosts to balance resources usage.
+These algorithms and its usage are explained at the <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki/Heuristics">heuristics</a> page.

 ### Balancing workload